Sean Avery: Book

 Avery's memoir, Ice Capades: A Memoir of Fast Living and Tough Hockey (titled Offside: My Life Crossing the Line in Canada), was published by Blue Rider Press on October 24, 2017.

-Restaurants

-Avery had financial interest in two New York City restaurants in the early 2010s.
-In August 2013, the New York Post reported that Avery had sold his interests in both Warren 77 and Tiny's.
-According to sources, "For the betterment of the business, they paid him to go away.
-He got bought out".

 Activism

 Political endorsements

 On August 29, 2021, Avery, via Twitter, endorsed Republican Curtis Sliwa for Mayor of New York City.

 Same-sex marriage

 In May 2011, Avery recorded a video for the New Yorkers for Marriage Equality campaign, in support of same-sex marriage.
-In an interview with the New York Times, he stated, "I certainly have been surrounded by the gay community.
+In an interview with The New York Times, he stated, "I certainly have been surrounded by the gay community.
 And living in New York and when you live in L.A., you certainly have a lot of gay friends."
 Avery also travelled to Albany, New York, to lobby politicians prior to the July 2011 legalization of same-sex marriage in New York State.

 Athlete Ally

-In 2012, Avery was a member the board of directors of Athlete Ally.
+In 2012, Avery was a member of the board of directors of Athlete Ally.
 As of 2013, he is no longer associated with the group.